developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 pains my soul.

-In this article, we will explore how to use the [External Secrets Operator][external-secret] to pass secrets to the Kubernetes cluster without hard-coding them into your source code or manually creating the Kubernetes Secret resource.
+In this article, we will explore how to use the External Secrets Operator[^2] to pass secrets to the Kubernetes cluster without hard-coding them into the source code or manually creating the Kubernetes Secret resource.

 ## Roadmap